DeinsSolovey/DeinsSolovey/README.md

 # Designer and figma plugins developer striving for the ideal
 ```
+◈ Works with atomic design methodology
-◈ I work with atomic design methodology and I understand how to work with design systems ⚛️
+◈ Works with atomic design methodology
-◈ I'm developing plugins for Figma 💻
-◈ I have a high level of Photoshop and Figma skills and I like to make complex collages from time to time 🎨
+◈ Have a high level of Photoshop and Figma skills
+◈ Like to make complex collages from time to time
-◈ Pedant and perfectionist ✅
+◈ Figma plugins developer
-◈ I understand well how frontend development works ⚙️
+◈ Understand well how frontend web development works
+◈ Familiar with HIG and Material Design
 ```

 <br>
-I very love my profession and I am eager to develop in it so that my skills become better and better and I also like to get new experience and share it.
+I very love my profession and I am eager to develop in it so that my skills become better and better and I also like to get new experience and share it

 ### 💗 Also follow me on [social media](https://teletype.link/_denis.solovey)